 11. When the MGW receives a Handover Response in step 10, the CS bearer is established in prioritized way between the target MSC and the MGW associated with the MSC Server.

 12. MSC Server sends the SIP Session Transfer message with the priority indication to the IMS and the IMS entity handles the session transfer procedure with priority.
 The priority indication in the SIP Session Transfer message is mapped by the MSC Server from the priority indication (i.e. ARP) in the SRVCC PS to CS Request received in step 5.

-Editor’s note: The priority level used in this SIP Session Transfer message is FFS.
+The mapping of the priority level is based on operator policy and/or local configuration, and the IMS priority indicator should be the same as for the original IMS created over PS.

 From Step13 to Step18, the procedure does not change from the corresponding SRVCC procedures specified in TS.23.216 [16].